FAAN to lose N16bn from 40% deductions in 2021 – The Sun Nigeria

 Uche Usim, Abuja

-The Federal Airports Authority of Nigeria (FAAN) is appealing to the Federal Government to rescind its decision to increase its direct deductions to 40% from 2021, which will translate into a revenue shortfall of N16 billion on overhead cost.
+The Federal Airports Authority of Nigeria (FAAN) is appealing to the Federal Government to rescind its decision to increase its direct deductions to 40 per cent from 2021, which will translate into a revenue shortfall of N16 billion on overhead cost.

-The Managing Director of FAAN, Capt Rabiu Yadudu made the appeal in Abuja at a media briefing.
+Its Managing Director, Capt Rabiu Yadudu, made the appeal in Abuja at a media briefing.

 According to him, such hike in deductions will hurt its operations, especially now that the COVID-19 pandemic has disrupted flights globally, leading to horrible slump in revenue for airport authorities